Cyclone Taylor: Early life

-Taylor began skating at the age of five on ponds near Tara, and learned to play hockey when he moved to Listowel.
+At age five, Taylor began skating on ponds near Tara and learned to play hockey when he moved to Listowel.
 He was given his first pair of skates and was taught by a local barber named Jack Riggs, who was known in the community for his speed skating.
 Taylor first joined an organized team, the Listowel Mintos, in 1897 when he was 13, and spent the next five years with them.
-Though initially a couple of years younger than the other players, Taylor was able to keep up with them, and by the time he was sixteen he was one of the top players and leading scorers in the league.
+Though initially a couple of years younger than the other players, Taylor was able to keep up with them, and by the time he was sixteen, he was one of the top players and leading scorers in the league.
 The Mintos joined the Ontario Hockey Association (OHA), the governing body of hockey in Ontario, for the 1900–01 season.
 They entered a local league, winning the championship as Taylor played a major role.
 The team reached the provincial junior championship in 1904, losing in sudden-death overtime.
 This greatly enhanced Taylor's name across the province, and several teams were interested in having him join them.

-In October 1903 Taylor was reportedly invited by Bill Hewitt, the secretary of the OHA, to play for the Toronto Marlboros.
-Happy with his life in Listowel, where he had his family and job, Taylor turned down the offer.
+In October 1903, Taylor was reportedly invited by Bill Hewitt, the secretary of the OHA, to play for the Toronto Marlboros.
+Happy with his life in Listowel, where he had family and a job, Taylor rejected the offer.
 This angered Hewitt, who had expected Taylor to accept his invitation and change cities.
 The OHA regulated player transfers between clubs, ostensibly to keep players from moving from team to team and to preserve the ideals of amateurism.
-As Taylor refused to join the Marlboros, he was not allowed to play anywhere else in Ontario, and Hewitt thus banned Taylor from playing hockey in Ontario for the 1903–04 season.
+As Taylor refused to join the Marlboros, he was not allowed to play anywhere else in Ontario.
+Hewitt thus banned Taylor from playing hockey in Ontario for the 1903–04 season.
 Taylor left Listowel in 1904 and tried to join a team in Thessalon, Ontario, but was not sanctioned to play for them.
 Rather than play anywhere else, he sat out the 1904–05 season.